 What is Card Not Present (CNP) Transaction?

-CNP transactions have high risk and liability for the merchants and also tend to have higher processing fees compared to CP transactions.
+CNP transactions carry higher risk and liability for merchants.
+They also tend to have higher processing fees compared to CP transactions.

 What type of transactions is CNP?

-(b) Purchase and payments online (website or apps)
+(b) Purchases and payments online (through websites or apps)

-(c) Manual card enter at checkout even when a physical card is present.
+(c) Manually entering card details at checkout, even when a physical card is present

 So, how do CNP transactions work?

-Step 1 customer completes the purchase online and lands at the merchant "checkout" page.
+Step 1: The customer completes a purchase online and arrives at the merchant's checkout page.

-Step 3: Merchant website would typically use a credit card payment gateway to complete the transaction.
+Step 3: The merchant's website uses a credit card payment gateway to process the transaction.

 What are the common methods to mitigate CNP fraud?

-Since CNP transactions need information related to a card and not a physical credit card, they attract fraudsters more compared to CP type transactions.
+CNP transactions only need card information, not a physical card.
+This makes them more attractive to fraudsters compared to CP transactions.

-As mitigation efforts, for consumers, consumers most report their lost or stolen card immediately to the credit card company and proceed to get a new card.
-Also, monitoring fraudulent activities in billing statements and signing up with any free alerting services provided by the bank must be used.
+Here is what consumers can do to protect themselves.
+Report a lost or stolen card to the credit card company right away and get a new card.
+Monitor billing statements for any suspicious activity.
+Sign up for free alerting services offered by the bank.

-(b) Enroll into credit card network-specific programs such as VBV(verified by visa),3D Secure (Master Card), etc. for an added layer of authentication during checkout.
+(b) Enroll in card network programs like VBV (Verified by Visa) and 3D Secure (Mastercard).
+These add an extra layer of authentication during checkout.

-(d) Look for abnormal purchase patterns such as a large number of small transactions for the same item, unusually high quantity of orders, etc.
+(d) Watch for unusual purchase patterns.
+These include a large number of small transactions for the same item or unusually high order quantities.

-(e) Use the Adress verification system(AVS) to check if the address entered during the "checkout" process is the same as the one registered with the bank.
+(e) Use the Address Verification System (AVS).
+This checks whether the address entered during checkout matches the one registered with the bank.

 (f) Use geo-location checks.
-For example, use the IP address to check for simultaneous transactions.
+For example, use the IP address to detect simultaneous transactions from different locations.

 (g) Use multifactor authentication to protect your e-commerce website.